lorena-olay/QA-with-IA/README.md

 ```bash
 docker run -d -p 5000:5000 mi_aplicacion
 ```
-if you have a problem maybe your system is using podman, then we use the next command
+if you have a problem maybe your system is using **podman**, then we use the next command
 ```bash
 podman run -d -p 5000:5000 mi_aplicacion
 ```